Full Camino Portuguese

 Lisbon’s Tram 28

-Lisbon’s Alfama Neighbourhood is the most ancient neighbourhood in Lisbon, with medieval streets that wind their way up to the Moorish Castle of Sao Jorge.
-The walls turn orange-red at dusk and can be seen all across the city.
+Lisbon’s Alfama Neighbourhood is the most ancient in Lisbon, with medieval streets that wind their way up to the Moorish Castle of Sao Jorge.
+The walls turn orange-red at dusk and can be seen throughout the city.

 Tomar – Unesco heritage town

-Set along the banks of the Nabao River, this picturesque town has ancient churches, cobbled streets and traditional domestic architecture and is a fascinating place to stop and explore.
+Set along the banks of the Nabao River, this picturesque town has ancient churches, cobbled streets, and traditional domestic architecture.
+It is also a fascinating place to stop and explore.

-In the 12th-century, Tomar was established as the religious centre for the famed Knights Templar.
-Closely associated with the Portuguese monarchy, Tomar was consequently one of the most influential towns in all of the Iberian Peninsula.
-This powerful order ruled from the Convento de Cristo – part castle, part monastery – survives intact today as one of Portugal’s finest national monuments.
-The remarkable circular Charola church is at the heart of the Convento, circular in design like the great temples of Jerusalem and decorated with superb 16th-century religious art.
+In the 12th century, Tomar was established as the religious centre for the famed Knights Templar.
+Closely associated with the Portuguese monarchy, Tomar was consequently one of the most influential towns in the Iberian Peninsula.
+This powerful order ruled from the Convento de Cristo – part castle, part monastery – survives today as one of Portugal’s finest national monuments.
+The remarkable circular Charola church is at the heart of the Convento, designed like the great temples of Jerusalem and decorated with superb 16th-century religious art.

 Porto

-Whizz round the sights in a chauffeur-driven tuk-tuk and stop off to sample the famous port wines of this lovely city.
+Whizz around the sights in a chauffeur-driven tuk-tuk and stop to sample this lovely city’s famous port wines.

 Fatima

-Many of our clients are keen to make a day visit to this incredible place of pilgrimage, which you can do independently or we can arrange an escorted tour.
-You’ll find an amazing ambience of devotion, one of the world’s most important Christian centres.
+Many of our clients are keen to make a day visit to this incredible place of pilgrimage, which you can do independently, or we can arrange an escorted tour.
+You’ll find an unforgettable ambience of devotion in one of the world’s most important Christian centres.
 Learn about the miracle of the Virgin’s apparition to three shepherd children in 1917.
 Visit the Sanctuary of Our Lady of Fatima, which has more than 5 million visitors each year.

 Food & Drink